 California has provided extensions or expanded online renewal eligibility for noncommercial driver licenses (including AB 60 and limited-term) expiring during the COVID-19 pandemic.
-The terms of your extension depends on your age.

 - License holders over the age of 70 (March-December 2020 expirations): Extension valid for one year from original expiration date.
 Beginning December 6, 2020, eligible to renew online or by mail for expirations March 2020 through the COVID-19 pandemic.

 Driver License Permits

-Noncommercial driver license permits expiring between March-November 30, 2020 are extended six months or to a date 24 months from the date of application, whichever is earlier.
+Noncommercial driver’s license permits expiring between March 1, 2020 – May 31, 2021 are extended six months or to a date 24 months from the date of application, whichever is earlier.

-Commercial learner’s permits expiring between March and September 2020 are now valid through September 30, 2020.
+Commercial learner’s permits expiring between March 2020-February 2021 have an extension valid through February 28, 2021.
 The extensions require no individual action on the part of drivers.

 – Extensions require no action on the part of the driver.